lf-hernandez/go-rss-aggregator/README.md

 goose postgres <db_conn_string> up
 ```

+### Testing endpoints

-This is still a work in progress, for the time being you can test endpoints via HTTPie, curl, or your tool of choice.
+This is still a work in progress, for the time being you can test endpoints via HTTPie, curl, or your tool of choice for v1.

+v2 is utilizing a GraphQL API with access to an interactive playground via `/v2/graphql`